yogarn/treest-be/README.md

 You can directly access our API by using the link provided below or running it in your local environment (see Running the application section).
 https://treest-be.vercel.app/

+For the current development, we already have predefined user account with username `admin` and password `root` for testing purposes.
+This account capable of creating a new company and access administrator only routes, such as view all users, delete users, delete company, delete news, delete comments, etc.

 ## Technology
 There are several technologies used in this repository:
 - NestJS